 Sear Your Scallops

-- Sear (cook scallops) for 2-3 minutes on each side.
+• Sear (cook scallops) for 2-3 minutes on each side.
 They will be golden and cooked through to get the best golden brown crust.
-Remove from skillet and set it aside.
-We want tender scallops, so don’t overcook it.

 Make the Garlic Butter Sauce

-- Add the butter, garlic, fresh parsley and lemon juice.
+• Add the butter, garlic, fresh parsley, and lemon juice.
 Saute for 1-2 minutes and add the scallops back to the pan and heat through.
-Enjoy this scallops recipe immediately!

 Tips For Making The Best Scallops

-- Make sure your scallops are patted dry before adding it to your pan.
-If your scallops are wet, they will steam on the pan and you won’t get a nice golden crust on them.
+Pat dry your scallops before adding them to your pan.
+If your scallops are wet, they will steam on the pan, and you won’t get a nice golden crust on them.

 Recipe Variations

-- If you don’t have scallops, you can make this recipe with shrimp like my Garlic Butter Shrimp recipe.
+• Use shrimp: If you don’t have scallops, you can make this recipe with shrimp, like my Garlic Butter Shrimp recipe.

 What Can I Serve Scallops With?

-You can serve this seared scallops recipe with so many options like pasta, rice, risotto, salad and so on.
+You can serve this seared scallops recipe with so many side dish options like pasta, rice, risotto, salad, and so on.
 See below some good recipes to go with it.

 Garlic Butter Scallops